Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

-The first step of our identification argument builds on recent work on quantile regression with measurement error in the outcome. \citet{hausman-liu-luo-palmer-2021} show that the structure imposed by the QR model is enough to identify the QR parameters as well as the distribution of the measurement error in the case with classical measurement error for the outcome variable.
-Hence, the conditional quantiles and conditional distributions of the outcome and treatment are identified.
-However, identifying these marginal distributions is not enough to identify the nonlinear measures of intergenerational income mobility that we are interested in.
-In particular, these nonlinear measures depend on the joint distribution of the outcome and the treatment.
-From Sklar's Theorem, a well-known result in the literature on copulas, we know that joint distributions can be written as the copula (which captures the dependence between two random variables) of the outcome and the treatment.
+The first part of our identification argument concerns separately recovering the marginal distributions of the outcome and the treatment conditional on other covariates in the presence of measurement error.
+For this step, our arguments follow from \citet{hausman-liu-luo-palmer-2021}, who show that the structure imposed by the QR model is enough to identify the QR parameters as well as the distribution of the measurement error in the case with classical measurement error in the outcome variable.
+Applying this argument to both our outcome and treatment implies that the conditional quantiles and conditional distributions of the outcome and treatment are identified.
+However, identifying these marginal distributions is not enough to identify the distributional effect parameters that we are ultimately interested in, since these parameters depend on the joint distribution of the outcome and the treatment.
+From Sklar's Theorem (\citet{sklar-1959}), a well-known result in the literature on copulas, we know that joint distributions can be written as the copula (which captures the dependence between two random variables) of the marginal distributions of the outcome and the treatment.
 We show that, under the conditions above, the copula is also identified.
-This means that the joint distribution is identified and, hence, any nonlinear measure of intergenerational income mobility is also identified.
+This means that the joint distribution is identified, and hence, all of the distributional effect parameters that we consider are also identified.